Nikturab/diary-cloud/README.md

 # Diary Cloud
- - android client for schools online diaries
+ - android client for schools' online diaries

 I wrote this application in 2017 year for Samsung IT School contest, in my school time..